Azure/AppService/_posts/2020-04-01-Robust Apps for the cloud.md

 ## Use Application Initialization

-Enable Application Initialization to ensure that site (specific instance) is completely warmed before it is swapped into production and real customer traffic hits it.
-The warming up is also ensured in site restarts, auto scaling, and manual scaling.
-This is a critical feature where hitting the site's base url is not sufficient for warming up the application.
+Enable Application Initialization to ensure that your app instances are have fully started before they are added to the load balancer.
+Application Initialization is used during site restarts, auto scaling, and manual scaling.
+This is a critical feature where hitting the site's root path is not sufficient to start the application.
 For this purpose a warm-up path must be created on the app which should be unauthenticated and App Init should be configured to use this url path.
 Try to make sure that the method implemented by the warm-up url takes care of touching the functions of all important routes and it returns a response only when warm-up is complete.
 The site will be put into production only when it returns a response (success or failure) and app initialization will assume "everything is fine with the app".
 App Initialization can be configured for your app within web.config file.

 **Learn More**